MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal.md

 > - Domain name - **contoso**
 > - Password - <strong>Pass@word1</strong>
 > - Service account name - **MIMService**

+## Before you begin

+- This guide is intended for installing Volume License edition of MIM.
+If your organization has Azure AD Premium subscription or is using Azure AD, then you will need to instead follow [the guide for MIM Service in organizations licensed for Azure AD Premium](install-mim-service-portal-azure-ad-premium.md).

 ## Configure MIM Service and Portal for installation